Disease/Disorder

 Physical examination

 Inspection should include assessing for scoliosis, kyphosis, scapular winging, and chest anomalies such as pectus excavatum.
 Facial muscles may show atrophy or weakness.
-Of note, ptosis and extraocular involvement may indicate a confounding diagnosis such as a neuromuscular junction disorder or mitochondrial myopathy.
+Of note, ptosis and extraocular involvement may indicate a different diagnosis such as a neuromuscular junction disorder or mitochondrial myopathy.
 Pseudohypertrophy is helpful in diagnosing dystrophinopathies, and significant atrophy can be helpful in recognizing Miyoshi myopathy, for example, one of the LGMDs.
 The presence of fasciculations can point to other neuromuscular disorders such as motor neuron disease or multifocal motor neuropathy.
-Abnormal gait pattern can also help localize areas of weakness, for example a trendelenburg gait for gluteus medius and minimus muscles.
+Grip myotonia with delayed relaxation as well as percussion myotonia should be assessed.
+Abnormal gait pattern can also help localize areas of weakness, for example a Trendelenburg gait for gluteus medius and minimus muscles or foot drop in distal dystrophies.
 The presence of contractures in particular joints can help elucidate the type of MD, for example elbow flexor and cervical extensor contractures are almost pathognomonic for EDMD.
 Examination must include other organ systems such as the cardiovascular, pulmonary and gastrointestinal systems.

 Muscle strength evaluation should focus on the pattern of muscle weakness: proximal vs distal, or symmetric vs asymmetric.
 Some conditions present with asymmetric muscle weakness that can help in the diagnosis, such as FSHD.
-Percussion or action myotonia can point to other diagnoses that may mimic LGMDs, such as myotonic dystrophies or channelopathies.15,16,18,19,20
+Percussion or action myotonia can point to other diagnoses that may mimic LGMDs, such as myotonic dystrophies or channelopathies.15, 18-20 Specific muscle groups less commonly tested such as neck flexion and extension, finger extension, and abdominals, plus looking for specific patterns such as scapular winging with shoulder flexion and abduction and good deltoid strength in the lower half of the shoulder range typical for FSHD.

 Functional assessment

 Functional assessment should be tailored to the stage of the particular MD in question.
 A great number of patients diagnosed with MD develop progressive weakness, thus hindering their ability to walk, propel a wheelchair, stand up from a chair, or climb stairs.
-Cardiopulmonary impairments plus weakness might also affect a patient’s endurance.
-The aforementioned characteristics usually result in an inability to perform activities of daily living (ADLs) such as dressing, toileting, or grooming, without assistance.
+Cardiopulmonary impairments may additionally affect endurance or lead to changes in sleeping position.
+Some patients will have given up activities rather than make efforts to obtain mobility aids that would allow them to continue.
+There may be inability to perform activities of daily living (ADLs) such as dressing, toileting, or grooming without assistance.
 Some types of MDs also present with cognitive impairments.21

 Diagnostic studies

-Muscle enzymes such as serum creatinine kinase (CK) and aldolase: these are usually elevated in MD.
+Muscle enzymes such as serum creatinine kinase (CK) and aldolase are usually elevated in MD.
 The degree of elevation is not consistent with disease severity.
-Some conditions may present with normal or moderately elevated CK (FSHD, EDMD).
-Others may present with markedly elevated CK levels (Miyoshi myopathy, a form of LGMD).
-It is common to have elevated transaminases of muscle origin which may give the false impression of liver disease.15
+Some conditions with less muscle cell breakage may present with normal or moderately elevated CK (FSHD, EDMD).
+Others may present with markedly elevated CK levels (e.g. calpainopathy or dysferlinopathy two forms of LGMD).
+It is common to have elevated transaminases of muscle origin which may give the false impression of liver disease in which case GGT can be measured instead as it is specific to the liver.
+21

-Molecular genetic studies: These are available for some MD subtypes, yet do not always lead to a diagnosis, as a single genotype can lead to multiple phenotypes and some mutations are of unclear significance.
-These are available for some LGMD syndromes, FSHD, and EDMD.22,23
+Molecular genetic studies are more specific and are available for EDMD, FSHD, and LGMD.
+They do not always lead to a diagnosis, as various changes in a single gene can lead to multiple phenotypes, and some variants are of unclear significance.22,23

-Muscle Biopsy: the most commonly used muscles include vastus lateralis, triceps, biceps and posterior deltoid.
-Typical hematoxylin and eosin (H&E) findings include variable fiber size, hypercontracted (opaque) muscle fibers, myopathic grouping, muscle fiber degeneration, and regeneration (early stages).
+Muscle biopsy is less specific but can at least categorize the type of neuromuscular disease.
+The most commonly used muscles include vastus lateralis, triceps, biceps and posterior deltoid.
+Typical hematoxylin and eosin (H&E) findings include variable fiber size, hypercontracted (opaque) muscle fibers, myopathic versus neuropathic grouping, muscle fiber degeneration and regeneration in early stages of dystrophy.
 Specific muscle proteins such as dystrophin and sarcoglycan can be measured, which can be diagnostic.
-Immunofluorescence examination can also be performed for specific muscle proteins.24
+Immunofluorescence examination should also be performed for specific muscle proteins.24 Electron microscopy can determine the presence of inclusions or myofibrillar changes specific to some forms of LGMD.

 Imaging